EnAccess/OpenSmartMeter/docs/backend/setup-instructions.md

-# API Documentation
+# Setup instructions

-This documents contains API guide for setting up ThingsBoard web interface connecting to Paystack and database backend
+This documents contains the guide for setting up ThingsBoard web interface connecting to Paystack and database backend

 ## Introduction